JACoW-org/docs-IPAC/docs/PaperEditing/EIC/open.md

 ![](../img/eicsubmissionopen.png)

-# Requesting the authors for a metadata check
+# Requesting the authors a metadata check

 It is important to understand that a contribution usually changes a lot from the time of abstract submission to when one of the authors actually submits the paper.
 For example, experiments may have evolved and changed during this period, so a contribuiton could even result in something completely different from the original idea.
 Which means that it could also pertain to a different classificatoin!